Florajenner/eco-nomad/README.md

 For validating the HTML and CSS in this project, I used **HTMLHint** to ensure the quality of the code.

-During the validation process, the only errors detected were related to the usage of **Django template tags** (such as `{% extends %}`, `{% load %}`, and `{{ variable }}`) in the HTML files.
-These tags are required by Django for dynamic rendering of templates, and as such, they are not recognized by HTMLHint, which expects pure HTML syntax.
+During the validation process, the only errors detected were related to the usage of **Django template tags** (such as: `{% extends %}`, `{% load %}`, and `{{ variable }}`) in the HTML files.
+These tags are required by Django for dynamic rendering of templates, and as such, they are not recognised by HTMLHint, which expects pure HTML syntax.

 The specific errors, such as:
 - **"Doctype must be declared first"**